Z3Prover/z3prover.github.io/slides/guest-lectures-wien-2025/projects.md

 what are the sufficient set of instantations and model construction can be highly valuable weeding out mistaes that can be made at the coding level.

+## Other functions?

+Should the theory for finite sets support other operators?

+* What happens if we introduce the powerset operator: FiniteSet(s) -> FiniteSet(FiniteSet(s))
+  * Note that there is prior studies on powersets.
+Calogero Zarba studied several extensions.
+* A choice function: set.choose: ('a -> bool) -> FiniteSet('a) -> 'a
+  * with the assumption that _(set.choose p s)_ function selects an element of s that satisfies p, and if no element of _s_ satisfies _p_, then the result is arbitrary (but the same given _p_ and _s_)
+* Barvinok's theorem is considerd for counting solutions to LIA.
+If we have a set of tuples of integers and want to count their size, can we replace the semi-linear set construction?

 ## Model-checker for conclusive answers for incomplete domains

 There are several combinations of features that the solver (implementation) is unlikely to be complete for: